 The report will be distributed to the relevant federal, state and local authorities.

 The Federal Trade Commission offers a good resource on what to do in case of identity theft at http://www.consumer.ftc.gov/features/feature-0014-identity-theft.

 How to get a new Social Security number

 Many stolen Social Security numbers are used simply to gain employment, with no detrimental effect to the legitimate holders of the SSN.
 But others are used to defraud banks, retailers, the IRS and other government agencies, which could trash your credit.

-If several years pass after the theft of your Social Security number, and the problems arising from the theft have not lessened, you may want to apply for a new SSN.
-But before you do, there are several things to consider.
+If several years pass after the theft of your Social Security number, and the problems arising from the theft have not gotten any better, then you may want to apply for a new SSN.
+But before you take that step, there are several things to consider.

-— Getting a new number is not easy.
-You have to prove that the theft of your SSN has caused you grave hardship in the form of denied home mortgages, problems with law enforcement or the IRS, or bad credit that can't be cleaned up.
+You have to prove that the theft of your SSN has caused you serious hardship in the form of denied home mortgages, problems with law enforcement or the IRS, or bad credit that can't be cleaned up.